kkortes/svelte-game-client/README.md

 - `.env (development) & .env.production (production)` are injected into `src/constants/ENV_VARS.js`.
 Trying to parse `import.meta.X` won't work in Svelte files, due to vite crashing when there is CSS in the files that they parse.

 - This repo utilizes `sveltekit-autoimport` (https://github.com/yuanchuan/sveltekit-autoimport) hence some `.svelte` and `.js` imports seem to magically appear out of nowhere.
 See `vite.config.js` to see what's going on.
-Furthermore for `const { someStoreProperty } = STORES` to work properly, a bunch of code has been abstracted into `/src/store` for ease of use.
+For `const { someStoreProperty } = STORES` to work properly, a bunch of code has been abstracted into `/src/store` for ease of use.